qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

     models = [lmfit.Model(func=exp_decay)]

-See `LMFIT`_ documentation for detailed user guide.
+See the `LMFIT`_ documentation for detailed user guide.
 They also provide preset models.

 If the :class:`.CurveAnalysis` is instantiated with multiple models, it internally builds a cost function to simultaneously minimize the residuals of